pedro-lucas-bravo/human_swarm_examples/README.md

 * **Swarmalators:** This example is based on a model that couples oscillators and spatial positions.
 They are "oscillators that sync and swarm" or in short "swarmalators", proposed and studied by O'keeffe at al ([paper here](https://www.nature.com/articles/s41467-017-01190-3)).
 There are several patterns achieved by these set of agents depending on certain parameters.
 We explore how a user can interact with a group of agents by changing those parameters and participating as one more "swarmalator" in the group.
 Some implementations in this repository map the swarmalators' dynamics to sound, demonstrating an emergent output from the multiple interactions of the agents.

 We assume that you have a basic knowledge of the programming languages listed below and a working environment in your machine for the ones that you are interested in.
-These examples has been tested on Windows, but they should work on Mac OS with particular considerations (specially for the C++ example).
+These examples has been tested on Windows, but they should work on MacOS and Linux with particular considerations (specially for the C++ example).

-Previous to run the examples, open the **HS-ims app** according to your OS (You can download it from the links above or [here](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/tag/v1.0.0))
+Before running the examples, open the **HS-ims app** according to your OS (You can download it from the links above or [here](https://github.com/pedro-lucas-bravo/human_swarm_examples/releases/tag/v1.0.0))

 <!--..... open the **HS-ims app** for all, these were implemented  and tested in windows, so find a way to work with max) -->

 ### 2.1.
-MAX
+Cycling '74 MAX (Windows and MacOS)

 **Requirements:**
 * *You need to add the [odot](https://cycling74.com/packages/odot) package to your Max installation.
 This package is used to manage OSC bundles.*